Moving to Etobicoke: A Local’s Guide to Life & Real Estate (2026)

 The rental market is robust.

-• Condos: The Humber Bay Shores area (Mimico) is the rental hotspot, offering resort-style amenities and lake views that command premium rents.
+• Condos: The Humber Bay Shores area (Mimico) is the rental hotspot, offering resort-style amenities and lake views.

-• Basement Suites: In the northern parts of Etobicoke, renovated basement suites in detached homes are a popular, more affordable option for young couples and newcomers.
+• Basement Suites: In the northern parts of Etobicoke, renovated basement suites in detached homes are a popular, affordable option.

 Let's Find Your Home in Etobicoke